 About the Area

 Snowdonia National Park

 Covering a huge area in the north-west of Wales, the Snowdonia National Park includes the countries’ highest mountains.
 Culminating in Snowdon itself, there are many other famous peaks, from the Glyderau and the Carneddau in the north all the way south to Cadair Idris.
 Alongside the peaks, there are miles of coastline, hundreds of lakes and rivers, and wood-speckled valleys.
 For the outdoor enthusiast, you have everything to choose, from a day up the mountains to a few hours wandering by the lakes, or even taking a dip in them!
 The area’s history is varied and compelling, from the ancient druids and Welsh Princes, to the modern legacies of slate mining and sheep farming.
 You’ll find a landscape alive with the present even while retaining an essential wildness.

 We’ll be staying in Dol Peris in Llanberis, the village that lies right at the foot of Snowdon.
 The guesthouse has a selection of shared, twin, double and single rooms; it has excellent views and a comfy lounge.

 Equipment and Experience:

-This is an intro to wild swimming and although we will have support crew and safety craft in place you do need to be a confident swimmer.
-We will not be going more then 20-30 metres from the shoreline so the bank will always be in easy reach.
+This is an intro to wild swimming we will not be going more then 20-30 metres from the shoreline so the bank will always be in easy reach.
 Due to the water temperature we would strongly suggest you have a wetsuit.
 Just let us know in advance if you require a wetsuit and we will arrange that for you.

 You will need to bring your own swimming costume/suit.